 - a baccalaureate degree; - an undergraduate major in History, OR a minimum of 27 semester units in History, or a closely related field, approved by the Graduate Coordinator.
-Fifteen of the units must be upper division and include HIST 194 / HIST 197A and HIST 192 / HIST 193; and - a minimum 3.0 GPA in the last 60 units attempted and a minimum 3.25 GPA in History courses.
+Fifteen of the units must be upper division and include one seminar from the HIST 192 series (or equivalent) and one seminar from HIST 197 series (or equivalent); and - a minimum 3.0 GPA in the last 60 units attempted and a minimum 3.25 GPA in History courses.